ramellar/TagObjectsOptimization/README.md

 Set of tools to evaluate tau trigger performance on T&amp;P

 ## Foreword
-This package is based on the developments done by Olivier Davignon, Luca Cadamuro, and Jean-Baptiste Sauvan.
+This package is based on the developments done by Olivier Davignon, Luca Cadamuro, Jean-Baptiste Sauvan, and Jona Motta.
-The original work done by them can be found mainly at these two links: [NTuples production](https://github.com/davignon/TauTagAndProbe/tree/master/TauTagAndProbe), [Objects calibration](https://github.com/jbsauvan/RegressionTraining)
+The original work done by the first three can be found mainly at these two links: [NTuples production](https://github.com/davignon/TauTagAndProbe/tree/master/TauTagAndProbe), [Objects calibration](https://github.com/jbsauvan/RegressionTraining)

 This forlder is an attempt to put together all of the developments done on top of these two folders in one single repositoty and one tool: ONE TOOL TO OPTIMIZE THEM ALL - CIT.